Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 For visit-3, the window for calculating features for the N1 component was 35-80 ms, 75-130 ms for the P1 component, and 100-275 ms for the N2 component.
+#add([All VEPs were visually inspected to ensure that the automatically extracted values
+were correct and were adjusted if observable peaks occurred outside the automated window bounds.
+These visual checks ensure that peak amplitudes and latencies capture individual variability within and across visits.
+Participants were considered to have failed this visual inspection and were subsequently removed from the data set if their VEP did not produce three discernible peaks.])
 HAPPE+ER parameters used in extracting the ERPs are summarized in Table S2.

 To correct for the potential influence of earlier components on later components,